When journals ask to make data shareable:

-In August 2020, the McGill Library launched the McGill Dataverse, a local solution for research data management and archiving.
+The McGill Library offers an institutional data repository, the McGill University Dataverse, as a local solution for research data publishing and archiving.
 McGill faculty, students, and staff are welcome to deposit datasets in the McGill Dataverse repository.
 All data are stored securely on servers located in Canada.
 Data can be publicly accessible, available to specific individuals, or private/restricted.

 For more information about the Dataverse, including how to make an account and deposit data, please visit the following URL: https://www.mcgill.ca/library/services/data-services/sharing/dataverse